ucb-bar/chisel-gui/README.md

 This panel presents a list of the top level IO ports.
 Port values can be set then poked.
 Poking does not advance the clock, to do that you must hit the `step` button.
+Input fields can be populated from the input values under the cursor

 > All ports will be poked with the current visible values when the `poke` button is hit.
 >